jrieke/streamlit-analytics/README.md

 containers, expanders, or columns (e.g. `st.beta_expander().button("foo")`).
 Instead, please use a with statement, e.g. `with st.beta_expander(): st.button("foo")`.</sub>

-To view the results, append `?analytics=on` to your app's URL (e.g. http://localhost:8501/?analytics=on).
+To view the results, open your app like normal and append `?analytics=on` to the URL (e.g. http://localhost:8501/?analytics=on).
 The results are then shown directly below your app (see image above).